JEAugustoSilva/SENACEclipseProject-CPC68/README.md

 Using [XAMPP](https://www.apachefriends.org/download.html) to host the website locally at localhost/PI/CPC68

-*VERY FIRST WEBSITE I CREATED, NOT EXACTLY FINISHED, BUT RIGHT NOW THERE'S NO POINT IN CONTINUING IT*
+*VERY FIRST WEBSITE I CREATED ALONE, NOT EXACTLY FINISHED, BUT RIGHT NOW THERE'S NO POINT IN CONTINUING IT*